Hey, Snickerdoodle!

 Salted Pretzel Scotcheroo preparation.

-STEP 5: Pour the sugar mixture over the pretzels.
+STEP 5: Pour the peanut butter mixture over the pretzels.
 Stir to combine.

-STEP 6: Transfer pretzel mixture to the prepared cake pan and spread to an even layer.
+STEP 6: Transfer pretzel mixture to the prepared pan and press mixture to an even layer.
 I used the bottom of a ⅓ cup measuring cup to press down the mixture and make it as even as possible.

 Salted Pretzel Scotcheroo preparation.